 It's not the serious work that the novels are, but it does feature many

 of the same characters.
-The same blog has also featured the first
+The same blog once featured the first

-two chapters of Heirs of MÔvarin (serialized in in early 2006), numerous works of MÔvarin-related short fiction (2004-present), and brief excerpts from To Rule MÔvarin and The MÔvarin Revolutions.
-All of these can be reached from the Messages from MÔvarin sidebar.
-Please note that the samples are from several major edits ago, and do not closely reflect the current draft.
+two chapters of an earlier draft of Heirs of MÔvarin (serialized in in early 2006, but no longer available online), numerous works of MÔvarin-related short fiction (2004-present), and brief excerpts from To Rule MÔvarin and The MÔvarin Revolutions.
+Whatever I haven't taken down can be reached from the Messages from MÔvarin sidebar.
+Please note that the samples bear only a passing resemblance to the current drafts.

 Other Pages about MÔvarin: